21 Best Things To Do In Valladolid, Mexico

 The Best Things To Do In Valladolid, Mexico

-Pay a visit to the 16th-century Convent of San Bernardino of Siena
+Visit the 16th-century Convent of San Bernardino of Siena

 Situated a 15-minute stroll from Valladolid’s main square, the former Convent of San Bernardino of Siena is an amazing place to visit.
-This convent was built in the 16th-century as a major headquarters for the efforts of Franciscan monks to convert the Mayan population to Christianity.
+This convent was built in the 16th century as a major headquarters for the efforts of Franciscan monks to convert the Mayan population to Christianity.

-After the Convent of Izamal, the Convent of San Bernardino of Siena is actually the second-largest of its kind in the Yucatan Peninsula.
-You can step inside for 40 Mexican Pesos ($2 USD), where you can see a stunningly carved wooden altarpiece, paintings and other artistic artifacts from the 16th century.
-Swing by at 9:00 pm for a light show that illuminates the exterior.
+You can step inside and see a stunningly carved wooden altarpiece, paintings, and other artistic artifacts from the 16th century.
+Swing by in the evening for a light show that illuminates the exterior.

 Take yourself on a walking tour of Valladolid

 The town of Valladolid is totally charming, and one of the best ways to take it all in is to simply walk around.
-Luckily you don’t have to do this by yourself, there’s actually the chance to embark on a free walking tour (you just have to tip the guide).
+Luckily you don’t have to do this by yourself.
+There’s actually the chance to embark on a free walking tour (you just have to tip the guide).

-These walking tours begin at 7:00 pm and can be picked up at the tourist information center in the main plaza.
 They explore the main heritage and historic sites of the city, including storied churches and museums.
-It’s easily one of the best things to do in Valladolid when you first arrive, as you can get a good introduction into Yucatan culture and the history of Valladolid.
+It’s easily one of the best things to do in Valladolid when you first arrive, as you can get a good introduction to Yucatan culture and the history of Valladolid.

 Valladolid cathedral